Grishma0439/Calculator-/README.md

 ## Features
 - Addition
 - Subtraction
+- Multiplication
+- Division
 - Square
 - Cube

 ## How to Use
 - Enter numbers in the program and it prints the result.

+Note: Division by zero is not handled yet.